Darkhouse13/calculator-app/PROJECT_SUMMARY.md

 2. ✅ Successfully built for production
 3. ✅ Dist directory is properly generated
 4. ✅ Tests can be run successfully
+5. ✅ Project structure has been improved for better organization

 ## Next Steps
 1. Review deployment instructions in DEPLOYMENT_INSTRUCTIONS.md